 Automate Preparation of Data for Downstream Analytics and Machine Learning

-In your warehouse, a vast and growing volume data is collected from a huge number of sources, including Internet of Things (IoT) sensors, mobile devices, cameras, customer behavior, applications, and more.
+In your Snowflake warehouse, a vast and growing volume data is retrieved from a huge number of sources, including Internet of Things (IoT) sensors, mobile devices, cameras, customer behavior, applications, and more.
 As the data generated by digital transformation explodes, so too does the opportunity for outcompeting on differentiated, value rich data.

-Data preparation routines should scheduled, published, and operationalized and shared to reduce redundancies and ensure broad access to value rich data.
+Data preparation routines should be scheduled, published, and operationalized and shared to reduce redundancies and ensure broad access to value rich data.
 Your organization should consider running data preparation natively and automatically within Snowflake’s data warehouse to:

 - Accelerate time to value